OfficeDev/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Readme.md

 - [Build a basic Microsoft Teams Bot](./Demos/02%20-%20teams-bot1)
 - [Build a Microsoft Teams Tab](./Demos/03%20-%20teams-app1)

+## Watch the Module

+This module has been recorded and is available in the Office Development YouTube channel: [Fundamentals of Microsoft Teams](https://www.youtube.com/watch?v=mj5f0KUYNPo)

 ## Contributors

 |        Roles         |                        Author(s)                        |